 end

 At first glance, it looks OK, and your tools will almost certainly build it without complaint.
-Experienced Verilog engineers are probably rolling their eyes, but it’s worth thinking through why this won’t work.
+Experienced Verilog engineers are probably rolling their eyes, but it’s worth discussing when and why this fails.

 Consider what happens if (e2 >= dy)